amacdonald-cmyk/PW_Launch_steps/sso-rollout-phases.md

 ## Phase details

 ### Phase 1 — User migration
-- Batch migrate all Omeda customer records that have a PW auth token to also carry a TNTN token
+- Batch migrate all Omeda customer records that have a PW auth token to a TNTN token
 - Passwords are **not** changed or invalidated
 - This is a backend-only operation with no user-facing impact
 - **Dependency:** Must complete before Phase 2 begins